yanran-tang/yanran-tang.github.io/_pages/about.md

 Recent News
 =====
+* 11.2023 Give a talk, "Graph Condensation for Continual Graph Learning", at Artificial Intelligence Enabled Trustworthy Recommendations Workshop at AJCAI 2023.

 * 11.2023 **Best Paper Award** at ADC 2023 with my student, Yan!

-* 08.2023 Give a talk about Recent Advances of Data Science Methods in Public Health at ICIAM, Busan.
+* 08.2023 Give a talk, "Recent Advances of Data Science Methods in Public Health", at ICIAM, Busan.

 * 07.2023 **Winner** of Task 2 and 4 at Social Media Mining for Health Competition (SMM4H) 2023!

-* 11.2022 Give a talk about Item- and Sequence-level Contrastive Learning in Sequential Recommendation at TIGER Seminar at RMIT.
+* 11.2022 Give a talk, "Item- and Sequence-level Contrastive Learning in Sequential Recommendation" at TIGER Seminar at RMIT.

-* 06.2022 Give a talk about Item- and Sequence-level Contrastive Learning in Sequential Recommendation at IR Seminar at the University of Glasgow.
+* 06.2022 Give a talk, "Item- and Sequence-level Contrastive Learning in Sequential Recommendation" at IR Seminar at the University of Glasgow.

 * 12.2021 ACM MM Asia 2021 PhD Lightning Talk Award, **Highly Commended**.